google/google-analytics-utilities/README.md

 7. Once all values have been entered, click GA Utilities > Health Report > Create Report
 8. Once the health report has been created, a link to the report and the date of its creation will be appended to columns F and G in the “GA4 Report Settings” sheet.
 The date of creation will default to MM-DD-YYYY format, but that can be reformatted if you so wish.
 9. Review the new report and make any necessary adjustments.
 There may be some placeholders that aren’t removed if said placeholder was not included in the sheet but was present in the template.
 This is expected and you should delete the placeholder manually.
 You may also need to adjust image sizes, which is expected.

+### Easy Property Creation

+#### List

+1. List GA4 account summaries.
+2. Select the properties you want to use as templates.
+3. Navigate to the “GA4 Easy Property Creation” sheet.
+4. Click on Google Analytics Utilities > Google Analytics 4 > Easy Property Creation > List Templates.
+5. The selected properties and many of their associated settings will be listed in the “GA4 Easy Property Creation” sheet.

+#### Create

+1. Navigate to the “GA4 Easy Property Creation” sheet.
+2. Enter the following in the row for the property you want to make a copy of.
+If necessary, you can make copy the property settings into multiple rows:
+    1. Account ID for New Property
+    2. New Property Name
+3. (Optional) If necessary, edit, add, or remove any of the settings in the various columns.
+4. Check the “Create” box for each row you want to use to make a property.
+5. Click on Google Analytics Utilities > Google Analytics 4 > Easy Property Creation > Create Properties.
+6. The script will attempt to create a new property for each selected row and will also create the various settings (i.e. data streams, audiences, conversion events, etc.) in the columns. **Note: Due to limitations with the API, Google Signals will not be enabled in the newly created properties even if the template properties had Google Signals enabled.**